ptdriscoll/aws-elastic-beanstalk/README.md

 		- [Unable to assume role [IAM Role ARM] Verify that the role exists](https://forums.aws.amazon.com/thread.jspa?threadID=213002)
 	- Once the roles are created, they will be referenced by future Elastic Beanstalk apps

-8. Initialize eb app to default AWS region (first line), or to specified region (second line):
+8. Initialize eb app to default AWS region (first line), or to specified region (us-east-2 in second line):

 ```
 eb init -p python-3.7 flask-auto-deploy